- Home

 Voluntary Life Summary and Rates (PDF)

-- Employee additional life maximum increased from $300K to $500K.
+- Employee additional life maximum $500K.

 Additional Life Employee Rate Table (PDF)